 Vivian Winterhoff lives in the United States, she is a Forest Bathing Guide, trainer and mentor in FTHub.
 She has a deep and practical approach to Forest Bathing, senses and empathy.
-After meeting her in the trainings is no surprise to learn she was a little girl when started writing a book about the forest and taking pictures of trees with her first camera.
+After meeting her in the training it is no surprise to learn she was a little girl when she started writing a book about the forest and taking pictures of trees with her first camera.
 Vivian spent long years in the world of economics, ending at the London School of Economics as the manager of a research centre in financial markets.

 Labels elude her, and we like that a lot.
-Then she studied Ecological Design Thinking, trained in Somatic practices (Body Mind Centering, Sensory Awareness and Elsa Gindler’s “Arbeit am Menschen”) and created Joy in Movement, where she guides sensory movement meditations and Forest Bathing walks.
+Then she studied Ecological Design Thinking, trained in Somatic practices (Body-Mind Centering, Sensory Awareness and Elsa Gindler’s “Arbeit am Menschen”) and created Joy in Movement, where she guides sensory movement meditations and Forest Bathing walks.

 Why did you decide to train with this team?